CenturyLinkCloud/PublicKB/Support/how-do-i-report-a-support-issue.md

 {{{
-  "title": "How do I get support for CenturyLink Cloud services?", "date": "3-1-2018",
+  "title": "How do I get support for Lumen Cloud services?", "date": "3-1-2018",
   "author": "Justin Lentz",
   "attachments": [],